 3. Ensure that you have enough storage space

 If Adobe Premiere does not export video, it’s possible that you don’t have enough storage space.
 To fix this issue, try freeing up some space and try again.

 The error may also occur if you are using an external hard drive as a storage device for exported videos.
-Try to export the videos to the internal hard drive and see if the is resolved.
+Try to export the videos to the internal hard drive and see if it is resolved.

 This is particularly helpful if you are getting Disk Full, I/O Error or Invalid output drive error.

-4. Close other programs
+4. Close the other programs